fusionjs/fusionjs/README.md

 }
 ```

 - `ctx: Context` The Fusion middleware context for this request.
+Instance of `React.createContext()`

 FusionContext is provided in the case where a plugin may be memoized based on request, i.e.: